orderzer0/Genesis-KMA-CI/README.md

 3. Apply actions automaticaly on merge in master (main) branch from your feature branch
 4. Use [GitHub flow](http://cdn-ak.f.st-hatena.com/images/fotolife/s/shoma2da/20151104/20151104223339.png)

+## Extra task

-## Extra task: create CD (Continuos Delivery) job based on GitHub Actions, whitch will deploy your app to your AWS infrastructure (+10 points to your score)
+Create CD (Continuos Delivery) job based on GitHub Actions, whitch will deploy your app to your AWS infrastructure (+10 points to your score)

 ### DEADLINE: 10.12.2021 at 23:59